asimons04/tesseract/README.md

 - Installable as a PWA

+- Multiple Hosting Options
   - If you host your own Tesseract instance, you can use it as a frontend for any Lemmy instance.
+  - Instance admins can host Tesseract on a subdomain (there are still a few user-facing features missing before I recommend replacing Lemmy-UI completely.
+Namely, password resets and changes).

 - User-configurable image/video sizes in feed and posts